akaegi/fselo/README.md

 ### Commands (on Scoreboard aggregate)

-openScoreboard boardId boardType
+open scoreboard boardId boardType
     requires boardId to be alphanumeric of the form [0-9a-zA-Z][0-9a-zA-Z-_]{2,}
     requires board to not yet exist
     requires boardType to be 'tt'
     => ScoreboardOpened

-closeScoreboard boardId
+close scoreboard boardId
     requires board to be open
     => ScoreboardClosed

+[given board]
-registerPlayer boardId playerName
+register player playerName
     requires playerName to be unique in board requires playerName to have length >= 3 chars
     => PlayerRegistered (with playerId)

+[given board]
-enterScore boardId flags player1 player2 result date
+enter score boardId flags player1 player2 result date
     requires board to be open
     requires player1 and player2 to be registered already [tt] requires (isTableTennisScore result)